 Affidavit for Retaining TP Deliverability Allocation

-Interconnection Customers in Queue Cluster 5 through 9 that have been allocated TP Deliverability or that parked pursuant to GIDAP Section 8.9.4 or 8.9.4.1, annually, must demonstrate by the date set forth in the Market Notice, and according to the process described in this GIDAP BPM, that the Generating Facility meets the criteria to retain its TP Deliverability as described in GIDAP Section 8.9.3.1.
+Interconnection Customers with Generating Facilities in Queue Cluster 5 through 9 that have been allocated TP Deliverability or that parked pursuant to GIDAP Section 8.9.4 or 8.9.4.1, must demonstrate by the date set forth in the Market Notice each year, and according to the process described in this GIDAP BPM, that the Generating Facilities meet the criteria to retain their TP Deliverability as described in GIDAP Section 8.9.3.1.
+Projects receiving their TP Deliverability Allocations based on submittal of a Balance-Sheet Financing affidavit may cite those affidavits to demonstrate compliance with the TP Deliverability retention criteria.

-For Interconnection Customers in Queue Cluster 10 or later, once a Generating Facility is allocated TP Deliverability under GIDAP Section 8.9.2, the Interconnection Customer annually, on the date set forth in the Market Notice and according to the process described in this GIDAP BPM, must demonstrate that the Generating Facility meets the criteria to retain its TP Deliverability as described in GIDAP Section 8.9.3.
+Interconnection Customers with Generating Facilities in Queue Cluster 10 or later that have been allocated TP Deliverability under GIDAP Section 8.9.2 on the date set forth in the Market Notice each year, and according to the process described in this GIDAP BPM, that the Generating Facilities meet the criteria to retain its TP Deliverability as described in GIDAP Section 8.9.3.

-Affidavit for projects seeking allocation of TP Deliverability, including projects that have exercised their parking option(s) and eligible Energy Only projects
+Affidavit for projects seeking allocation of TP Deliverability, including projects that have exercised their parking option(s), eligible projects with Partial Capacity Deliverability Status, and eligible Energy Only projects

 This affidavit is applicable to Generating Facilities that fall into one of three categories.
-The first category includes Generating Facilities that have just completed the GIDAP Phase II Interconnection Study process and are seeking an allocation of TP Deliverability for the first time.
-The second category includes Generating Facilities that have completed the GIDAP Phase II Interconnection Study process in a previous Interconnection Study Cycle, have exercised the parking option or extended parking option, pursuant to GIDAP Section 8.9.4 or 8.9.4.1 respectively, and are seeking an allocation of TP Deliverability in the current Queue Cluster’s allocation process.
-The third category includes Energy-Only Generating Facilities seeking TP Deliverability.
+The first category consists of Generating Facilities that have just completed the GIDAP Phase II Interconnection Study process and are seeking an allocation of TP Deliverability for the first time.
+The second category consists of Generating Facilities that have completed the GIDAP Phase II Interconnection Study process in a previous Interconnection Study Cycle, have exercised the parking option or extended parking option, pursuant to GIDAP Section 8.9.4 or 8.9.4.1 respectively, and are seeking an allocation of TP Deliverability in the current Queue Cluster’s allocation process.
+The third category consists of Partial Capacity Deliverability Status and Energy-Only Generating Facilities seeking TP Deliverability.

 The CAISO shall allocate available TP Deliverability to all or a portion of the full MW capacity of the Generating Facility as specified in the Interconnection Request based on the criteria defined in GIDAP BPM Section 6.2.9.4.
 Where a criterion is met by a portion of the full MW generating capacity of the Generating Facility, the eligibility score associated with that criterion shall apply to the portion that meets the criterion.
 Therefore, the affidavit must relate to the same proposed Generating Facility as described in the Interconnection Request and, for each allocation group attested to, must specify the MW quantity of generating capacity that meets the criteria for inclusion in the allocation group.
 At a minimum, the Generating Facility must meet criteria established in one of the seven allocation groups defined in GIDAP Section 8.9.2.

-Energy-Only Interconnection Customers requesting Deliverability must submit to the CAISO a $60,000 study deposit for each Interconnection Request seeking TP Deliverability.
+Interconnection Customers requesting Deliverability for their Energy-Only or Partial Capacity Deliverability Status projects must submit to the CAISO a $60,000 study deposit for each Generating Facility seeking TP Deliverability.
 The $60,000 study deposit is due on the same due date of the Seeking TP Deliverability affidavit as established and provided in the annual Market Notice published in accordance with GIDAP BPM Section 6.2.9.1.
 A market notice is provided 30 calendar days in advance of the TP Deliverability Affidavit due date.
 Refer to GIDAP Section 8.9.2 for further details.

 The affidavit must include the following current information: